Rose Body Butter Recipe without Beeswax: A Vegan Friendly Moisturizer

 3-5 drops vitamin E oil

-You will need a digital scale to weigh out the all of the ingredients for my rose body butter recipe except for the frankincense essential oil and the vitamin E oil.
+You will need a digital scale to weigh out the all of the ingredients for my rose body butter recipe without beeswax, except for the frankincense essential oil and the vitamin E oil.
 For the frankincense essential oil you’ll need to measure out the amount called for in the recipe with a graduated plastic transfer pipette.

 Begin by weighing out the shea butter and coconut oil.
 Combine in a glass Pyrex measuring cup or similar and heat in the microwave at 50% power until melted.
 Alternately, you can also use a double boiler.